How to Improve Your Sex Life Tonight

 5. Prioritize your sex life.

 Things that have priority in your life get accomplished.
 If you set a goal to eat better, you are likely to be more aware of your food.
 If you set a goal to get more sleep, you'll go to bed earlier.
 If you set a goal to have a better physical relationship, you will invest more time in it.
 Most couples I work with in my private practice decide to set a goal of trying to go to bed together at least one night a week.
-By going to bed together, they then increase the touching, talking, kissing, and sex in the relationship overall.
+By going to bed together, they then increase the amount of touching, talking, kissing, and sex in the relationship overall.
 Not ready to go to bed together?
 Then talk to your partner about why not.
 If issues loom in the relationship, then either fix them or make peace with what they are.
-Disconnecting physically is bad for your relationship, and for your health.
+Disconnecting physically is bad for your relationship and for your health.
 By making your relationship and sex a priority, you really are investing in yourself.